pskfyi/minecraft-outlander-modpack/pack/config.md

 ## Quark

-Disabled emotes.
+- Disabled emotes.
 They add many entries to the Controls screeen and cause clutter in the in-game talk GUI.
+- Disabled Limestone in favor of Create's variant.

 ## REI

 Using configuration to hide uncraftable items and items which the modpack intends to treat as removed.

+## Spice of Life: Carrot Edition

+- Player starting health set exceptionally low - just 2 hearts.
+However, eating just 1 food meets the first milestone to unlock more hearts.
+- Milestones grant 1 heart.
+- There are enough milestones to get a double health bar, roughly every 10 foods eaten.
+- All foods count, no matter how trivial to craft.
+(May be reconfigured only to count foods that restore 2-3+ pips.)

 ## Supplementaries